-The first folder includes searches that measure the latest NDPP status in the last 12 months, including patients who have DNA and declined.
+The first folder includes searches that measure the latest NDPP status in the last 12 months, including patients who have DNA, declined and unsuitable.

-The final three searches show separately the NDPP status completed ever and those completed and invited in the last 12 months.
+The final three searches show separately the NDPP status completed or unsuitable, invited and referred or unsuitable in the last year.

 The housekeeping searches folder includes three searches that are looking at the practice population reporting on:

 - Adults with no HBA1C or fasting glucose in the last 2 years who are not on the QOF diabetes register.